jotaefepinho/online-store/README.md

 The project will include:
 - A homepage that displays a banner and product information. &check;
 - A products section with a grid layout, showcasing available vinyls. &check;
+- Persistent shopping cart using local storage.
+- User registration and authentication (login/logout), with two types of users: Admins and Clients.
+- Product/services records include, at least: name, id, photo, description, price, quantity (in stock), and quantity sold.
+- Selling Products: Products are selected, their quantity chosen, and are included in a cart.
+Products are purchased using a credit card number (any number is accepted by the system).
+- Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
+For example, they can change the stock quantity.
+- Your functionality: Create a functionality that is specific to your application.
 - Responsive design for various screen sizes (desktop, tablet, mobile). &check;
-- Persistent shopping cart using local storage.
-- User registration and authentication (login/logout).

 **Additional requirements** we might be able to implement:
 - Product search and filter functionality.